Ziqi-Yang/peek/README.md

   ```

   3. Use `eldoc` to diplay eldoc for the symbol under cursor.
-  4. Use `peek-overlay-dwim` to hide the peek window.
+  4. Use `peek-overlay-dwim` to hide the peek view.

 - Display eldoc message
   Customize `peek-enable-eldoc-message-integration` to `t` to enable the eldoc message integration.
 You may also want to customize `peek-eldoc-message-overlay-position` too.
-  Note: `peek-overlay-eldoc-message-toggle-stauts` function can be used to toggle whether the peek window for eldoc message will be shown.
+  Note: `peek-overlay-eldoc-message-toggle-stauts` function can be used to toggle whether the peek view for eldoc message will be shown.

-- Scroll up/down in the peek window
+- Scroll up/down in the peek view
   - `M-n`: peek-next-line
   - `M-p`: peek-prev-line